murthybalaji0725/Udacity-robotics-ROS-project5-Home-Service-Bot/README.md

 ## Running the project
 Assuming ROS Kinetic has already been installed
-1. Create a workspace directory
+1. Create a workspace directory and clone the packages
 ```
 catkin_ws/src
 cd catkin_ws/src